What this handout is about

 As you go through this handout, you’ll see that, before you start, you’ll need to make several decisions about your annotations: citation format, type of annotation, and writing style for the annotation.

 First of all, you’ll need to decide which kind of citation format is appropriate to the paper and its sources, for instance, MLA or APA.
 This may influence the format of the annotations and bibliography.
-Typically, bibliographies should be double-spaced and use normal margins (you may want to check with your instructor, since he may have a different style he wants you to follow).
+Typically, bibliographies should be double-spaced and use normal margins (you may want to check with your instructor, since they may have a different style they want you to follow).

 MLA (Modern Language Association)